dtzar/PartsUnlimitedMRPmicro/HOL6/HOL6_readme.md

 `kubectl --namespace=deis describe svc deis-router`

+  > Note: It will take a few minutes for the external IP address to be assigned.
+If it says "Creating Load Balancer", just wait and run this command again.

 ![](./media/media/image5.png)

 Now copy the [load-balancer-ingress] IP, replace it in the below command, and execute it: